 Hurt in a Motorcycle Crash?

-Motorcycle Accident Lawyer Represents Victims of Driver Negligence
+Motorcycle Accident Attorneys Represent Victims of Driver Negligence

 Motorcycles provide relatively little protection for their riders, as compared to cars and trucks.
 As a result, motorcycle accident injuries are often much more serious than those caused by other collisions.
 North Carolina law does include several regulations to promote motorcycle safety.
 However, many times negligent drivers cause motorcycle accidents by driving recklessly or failing to yield the right of way to motorcyclists.
 Often, distracted or negligent motorists may overlook motorcycles altogether, causing serious and potentially fatal crashes.